Crown-Commercial-Service/ccs-spend-forecasting-infra/README.md

 - Terraform - 1.3.6 or above
 - Azure CLI
+- The ID of an Azure AD group which your user is part of (to set Key Vault permissions)
 - Access to a resource group within an Azure subscription
 - Python
     - If Python 3 - 3.6 and above
     - If Python 2 - 2.7.9 and above
 - `databricks-cli` ([installation instructions](https://docs.databricks.com/dev-tools/cli/index.html))
+- A Github Personal Access Token (PAT)

 ### Setup

 #### Azure

 Navigate to the root of the project and run `az login`.
 A browser will open and you will be prompted to login with your Azure credentials.

+#### Github

+ You need to create a 'Personal Access Token' (PAT) with `repo` permissions.
+Instructions on how to create one of these are [here](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

+ Once you have created it keep a note of it in a secure place, as you cannot access them again after you first view it.
+It should be treated like a password to your Github account, rotated on a regular basis, and never committed to this repository.

 #### Terraform